GrantMcConachie/depasquale-lab.github.io/_members/scott-lab.md

   home-page: https://www.scottcognitionlab.com/
 ---

-Led by PI Ben Scott, the Scott Lab studies cognition and develops new technologies to study it.
+The Scott Lab studies cognition and develops new technologies to study it.